 HOUSING AND ECONOMIC DEVELOPMENT.
-The County has established the Closing the Jobs/Housing Task Force and will seek out and support innovative applications for affordable housing.
-Therefore, the County supports increased funding levels for affordable housing programs, including the Community Development Block Grant, HOME, Emergency Shelter Grants (ESG), Housing Opportunities for People with AIDS (HOPWA), and Sustainable Communities among others.
-The County is also very supportive of efforts to preserve the Low Income Housing Tax Credit (LIHTC) as it is the largest source of affordable housing construction funding as comprehensive tax reform unfolds under the new Congressional leadership.
+The County has established the Closing the Jobs/Housing TRask Force and will seek out and support innovative applications for affordable housing.
+Therefore, tThe County supports increased funding levels for affordable housing programs, including the Community Development Block Grant, HOME, Emergency Shelter Grants (ESG), Housing Opportunities for People with AIDS (HOPWA), and Sustainable Communities among others.
+The County is also very supportive of efforts to preserve the Low Income Housing Tax Credit (LIHTC) as it is the largest source of affordable housing construction funding and especially because tax reform is supposed to be back under consideration in the current Congress as comprehensive tax reform unfolds under the new Congressional leadership.
 Finally, the County will continue monitoring and advocating for federal housing programs that offer increased investment for local efforts within the Department of Housing and Urban Development, as well as the Department of Commerce and its Economic Development Administration, the Small Business Administration, the Department of Transportation, and the White House.

 VETERANS.
 The County will advocate for administrative changes to the VA to increase the processing rate of veterans' benefits as disability compensation, pension and survivor benefits.
-Although nationally, the rate of the backlog has decreased by 84 percent since 2013, there are still too many cases pending.
+Currently, it takes approximately 442 days for a veteran's claim to be processed.Although nationally, the rate of the backlog has decreased by 84 percent since 2013, there are still too many cases pending.
 The County will seek out federal discretionary programs to assist its veterans with social service needs.

 PUBLIC SAFETY & JUSTCE.
 The County confronts many issues related to funding for current and future justice programs and supports Congressional actions to reform sentencing and other justice department efforts to address arraignments, time served and reentry transition.
-The County will continue to support and seek out additional funding through Byrne Justice Assistance Grants (JAG), COPS, SCAAP, Homeland Security grants, and other justice assistance grants.
+The County will continue advocacy for funding for all justice programs including to support and seek out additional funding through Byrne Justice Assistance Grants (JAG), COPS, SCAAP, Homeland Security grants, and other Justice justice Assistance assistance Grantsgrants.